9dots/9dots.io-pages/Os7tKXc.md

 Students will generate a problem definition based on an issue that they think can be solved by creating a product using littleBits.

 ## Ideate
+Using the problem statement that they have just definded, students will generate ideas for products that they could create using littleBits.

-1. Using the Little Bits website as a guide, students will generate 3 idea for a product that they could create to help out their community.
+1. Students will generate 3 idea for a product that they could create to help out their community.

 2. Students will refine their choices down to just one product that you want to work on.